 Meet the Chair

-Professor Umit Ozkan was appointed as the eighth chair of the William G. Lowrie Department of Chemical and Biomolecular Engineering on June 1, 2019.
+Distinguished University Professor and College of Engineering Distinguished Professor Umit Ozkan was appointed as the eighth chair of the William G. Lowrie Department of Chemical and Biomolecular Engineering (CBE) on June 1, 2019.
 This is the first time the department has had a woman at the helm in its 120+ year history.

 Ozkan grew up in Ankara, Turkey as the youngest of three daughters in a middle-income family.
 She remembers the love of education that her parents instilled in her and their encouragement to pursue new horizons.
 And that is what she did, when at the age of 13, she enrolled as a boarding student, in Istanbul Robert College, which was founded in 1863 as the first American School outside the U.S. borders.